Azure/batch-shipyard/docs/97-faq.md

 #### What is `native` under pool `platform_image` and `custom_image`?
-`native` designates to Batch Shipyard to attempt to create the pool such that the pool works under native Docker mode where the compute nodes understand how to launch and execute Docker containers.
+`native` designates to Batch Shipyard to attempt to create the pool such that the pool works under native Docker mode where the compute nodes "natively" understand how to launch and execute Docker containers.
 Please understand that only a subset of `platform_image` combinations are compatible with `native` mode.
 You can refer to the
 [Batch Shipyard Platform Image support doc](25-batch-shipyard-platform-image-support.md) for more information.
 Compliant
 [custom images](63-batch-shipyard-custom-images.md) are compatible with